-- The School of Military Engineering, on the western side of Moorebank Avenue directly adjacent to the SIMTA Site which is proposed to be relocated. - The Holsworthy Military Reserve, to the south of the site on the southern side of the East Hills Passenger Railway Line.
+- The School of Military Engineering, on the western side of Moorebank Avenue directly adjacent to the SIMTA Site. - The Holsworthy Military Reserve, to the south of the site on the southern side of the East Hills Passenger Railway Line.

 - The Commonwealth Residual Land, to the east between the SIMTA site and the Wattle Grove residential area.
-This land is relatively undeveloped and vegetated, and is the proposed location for the new DNSDC facilities as part of the Defence Logistics Transformation Project (DLTP). - The Glenfield Waste Disposal facility, being a triangular portion of land to the west of the SIMTA site, bound by the Georges River to the east, the East Hills Passenger Railway Line to the south, and the South and Cumberland Railway Lines to the west.
+This land is relatively undeveloped and vegetated. - The Glenfield Waste Disposal facility, being a triangular portion of land to the west of the SIMTA site, bound by the Georges River to the east, the East Hills Passenger Railway Line to the south, and the South and Cumberland Railway Lines to the west.
 The Glenfield Waste Disposal facility currently falls within the area of land noted as the Rail Corridor to provide a Rail Link between the Intermodal Terminal and the Southern Sydney Freight Line.